kernie/PeriodInsertBundle/README.md

 ## Installation

-This plugin is compatible with Kimai version 2.1.0 or higher.
+This plugin is compatible with Kimai version 2.26.0 or higher.
+Releases 1.0-1.2 are compatible with Kimai version 2.1.0 or higher.

 Download and extract the bundle in `var/plugins/` (see [plugin docs](https://www.kimai.org/documentation/plugin-management.html)).